Rethinking retail vs Online E-Commerce as Recession Deepens

-At the same time, a good deal of internal re-organisation is taking place.
-Like ocean liners, big brands are notoriously slow at changing course.
-What we now see is an appetite to join the dots across different departments, making them better able to spot warning signals, to identify the iceberg in time to avoid it.
+At the same time a good deal of internal re-organization is taking place.
+Like ocean liners big brands are notoriously slow at changing course.
+What we now see is an appetite to join the dots across different departments making them better able to spot warning signals to identify the iceberg in time to avoid it.

 Want to learn more about ChannelSight?

 ChannelSight has worked with a number of brands to drive digital success.
-Read our recent case study on tado°, a smart home company that embarked on a journey to transform their online strategy with ChannelSight's.
+Read our recent ecommerce strategy case study on tado, a smart home company that embarked on a journey to transform their online strategy with ChannelSight's.
 ChannelSight's eCommerce Solution can help you achieve your goals.
 Book a demo today with our team to see how our 'Where to Buy' solution could work for you.
 Contact us today to learn about how our eCommerce solutions can help you and your brand today.
-In other words, what are you waiting for?
+In other words what are you waiting for?